MolCryst-MLIPs: A Machine-Learned Interatomic Potentials Database for Molecular Crystals: Result and discussion

-The relative lattice energies for four representative systems are shown in Figure~\ref{fig:elatt_mace_omol_dft}.
-The MACE-MH-1 foundation model with the \texttt{omol} head consistently fails to discriminate between polymorphs, predicting either a nearly flat energy landscape — as seen for Coumarin and Pyrazinamide — or a qualitatively incorrect stability ordering, as in Niacinamide where the foundation model places the low-energy forms at over 7~kJ~mol$^{-1}$ above the true minimum.
-This failure is expected: the sub-kJ~mol$^{-1}$ energy differences that govern polymorph stability lie well below the resolution of a model trained on broad chemical space without system-specific data.
 In contrast, the fine-tuned MolCryst-MLIPs models recover the correct DFT stability ranking in all four of these systems.
 For Coumarin, the fine-tuned model correctly identifies the near-degenerate cluster of polymorphs at $\sim$1.5~kJ~mol$^{-1}$ above the global minimum.
 For Niacinamide and Pyrazinamide, the relative ordering across the full polymorph set is in good qualitative agreement with DFT, with energy spreads of the correct magnitude.
 For Isonicotinamide, the \texttt{omol} foundation model predicts a stability ranking that is inverted relative to DFT, incorrectly stabilising forms~II--IV near zero while placing the true global minimum (form~I) at $\sim$3.2~kJ~mol$^{-1}$.
 Fine-tuning with the MolCryst-MLIPs dataset fully corrects this inversion, recovering the DFT ranking with form~I as the most stable polymorph and the remaining forms correctly placed at $\sim$3.5~kJ~mol$^{-1}$ above it.
+Beyond accuracy, the fine-tuned models are also substantially cheaper to evaluate.
+Under our relaxation protocol, UMA is approximately an order of magnitude more expensive in wall time than the MolCryst-MLIPs models (Figure~\ref{fig:elatt_mace_omol_dft}, bottom), a difference that becomes significant when the potential is deployed in demanding applications such as free-energy calculations.
 These results demonstrate that targeted fine-tuning on system-specific DFT data is a prerequisite for reliable polymorph discrimination with MLIPs.
-The MolCryst-MLIPs fine-tuned models recover a capability that is entirely inaccessible to foundation models, correctly ranking polymorphs in systems where the foundation model predicts a completely flat or inverted energy landscape.
+The MolCryst-MLIPs fine-tuned models recover a capability that is inaccessible to foundation models, correctly ranking polymorphs in systems where the foundation model predicts a completely flat or inverted energy landscape.